kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

-# 2. Getting started with FULL automatic unit tests
+# 2. Getting started with full automatic unit tests

 The work flow is as follows